 - 7 See also

 The main HICPs

-The HICPs on which most attention is focused are:
+The HICP data on which most attention is focused are:

-- the European index of consumer prices (EICP) — for the euro area plus the other European Union countries;
+- the HICPs for the European Union — an aggregate index for the euro area plus the other European Union countries;

 - the national HICPs — for each of the Member States of the European Union.

 The HICP data for the European Economic Area (EEA), EEA individual countries and Switzerland are also published as well as interim HICPs for some Candidate Countries.
 Additionally, the United States produces a proxy HICP data.

 The national HICP data are calculated by the national statistical institutes, while the country-special aggregates and the European aggregates are produced by Eurostat.

 The official European aggregates reflect the evolution of the euro area, the EU and the EEA.
 When a new Member State joins the EU (or the euro area respectively), its HICPs are chained with the aggregate index at the time of the accession.